AbsaOSS/generate-release-notes/README.md

 This GitHub Action automatically generates release notes for a given release tag by categorizing contributions into user-defined chapters based on labels.
 It streamlines the process of documenting new features, bug fixes, and breaking changes in your project releases.

+## Motivation

+Purpose of this tool is:
+- Provide the ability to categorize release notes by labels, aligning with project's organizational needs.
+- Support detailed contributor acknowledgment, enhancing team recognition.
+- Include a feature for detecting potential documentation gaps, ensuring thoroughness in our release notes.
+- This tool is essential for maintaining high-quality, well-organized documentation in our development process.

+## Setup and Usage

-## Prerequisites
+### Prerequisites

 Before we begin, ensure you have a GitHub Token with permission to fetch repository data such as Issues and Pull Requests.

-## Setup and Usage

 ### Adding the Action to Your Workflow